The 5 Levels to Successful Segmentation

 Known or unknown?

-Segmentation also allows for A/B testing of campaigns, creative or strategies.
-If you create an audience segment, try splitting your users into two groups and run a retargeting campaign with a different creative for each group.
-With this experiment, you can see how that creative performs among identical sets of users, providing valuable insight for future campaigns.
+Segmentation also allows you to A/B test campaigns, creatives and strategies.
+If you create an audience segment, try splitting your users into two groups and running a retargeting campaign with a different creative for each group.
+With this experiment, you’ll see how that creative performs among identical sets of users and get valuable insights for future campaigns.

-A clever use for this is when trying to calculate incrementality.
+This is particularly useful when calculating incrementality.
 Performance marketers often want to measure the added value of their campaigns.
-In the world of hard sciences, the ideal way to measure impact is a randomized control trial.
-Much the same way, incrementality lets you utilize a mathematical approach that helps you measure an incremental lift, showing you the real impact of your marketing campaigns versus a control.
+In a world of hard sciences, the ideal way to measure impact is a randomized control trial.
+Incrementality helps you measure an incremental lift, showing you the real impact of your marketing campaigns versus a control.

 Get creative with campaigns

-Mobile retargeting is a powerful tool that is limited only by how creatively you can leverage it.
-Segmentation drives performance in these campaigns, as well as providing the data-driven metrics we need to evaluate and iterate upon success.
+App retargeting is a powerful tool that is limited only by how creatively you can leverage it.
+Segmentation drives performance for retargeting campaigns and provides the data-driven metrics needed to evaluate and iterate upon success.

-Whether your campaign is event-linked or based on activity, there are plenty of useful options to consider, some of which ask questions about how your brand views itself and what its goals are.
-But those high-level questions are the reason we got into marketing.
+Whether your campaign is event-linked or based on activity, there are plenty of useful options to consider, some of which ask questions about how your brand views itself and how it sets goals.

 By removing a lot of the difficulty around creating tailored campaigns, marketers are free to focus more on strategy, rather than being frustrated by the process.